8BitGinger/socialUp/README.md

 Your content will be upscaled using Gemini's API and then returned below for you to copy and paste as needed.

-Post not quite right? ☹ Just click Start Over!
+Post not quite right? ☹ Just click Reload!

 > Being a Social Media Icon has never been easier, with SocialUp↑